hazelnutsgz/LinkedinReddit/README.md

 # Todo
 a.Scraping all the connection within login status.</br>
-b.Explore and build the connection graph based on Selenium
+b.Exploring and building the connections based on Selenium.